William Watts Ball

-William Watts Ball (December 9, 1868 — October 14, 1952) was a newspaper editor, journalism dean, columnist, and author in South Carolina.
+William Watts Ball (December 9, 1868 — October 14, 1952) was a newspaper editor, journalism dean, columnist, and writer in South Carolina.
 He was noted for his Conservatism.
 The Duke University Library has a collection of his papers.

 He was born in Laurens, South Carolina.

 The Editor and the Republic is a collection of his speeches and articles published by UNC Press.
 John D. Stark wrote his thesis about him in 1961.